Reproducibility and variability in commercial SiC MOSFETs at deep-cryogenic temperatures: Introduction

-In this work, we characterise SiC power MOSFETs at cryogenic temperatures with an eye to ascertain whether current commercial devices and processes already hold prospect for the realisation of integrated quantum electronics.
-We carry out a statistical study of threshold voltage and subthreshold swing, considered to be key metrics to assess reproducibility and stability.
-We study two nominally identical commercial transistors in a wide temperature range from $300~$K down to $650~$mK and report similar cryogenic behavior.
-In general, we observe a systematic degradation of device performance, as the temperature of operation is decreased.
-We suggest that a combination of carrier freeze-out and high trap density are responsible for increased levels of gate voltage hysteresis, long-term drift and charge instability.
+In this work, we characterise commercial vertical SiC power MOSFETs at cryogenic temperatures with an eye to ascertain whether current commercial devices and processes already hold prospect for the realisation of integrated quantum electronics.
+We carry out a statistical study using repeated IV measurements of two devices at different temperatures to extract threshold voltage and subthreshold swing, considered to be key metrics to assess reproducibility and stability.
+We study two nominally identical commercial transistors in a wide temperature range from $300~$K down to $650~$mK.
+We observe a systematic degradation of device performance, as the temperature of operation is decreased, and discuss possible physical origins.
+Although such cryogenic behaviour appears to be similar for both investigated samples, an increased inter-device variability with decreasing temperature is also reported.